-In addition to the basic wind speed, the IRC requires identification of the building site's wind exposure category.
+In addition to the ultimate design wind speed, the IRC requires identification of the building site's wind exposure category.
 As explained in IRC Section R301.2.1.4 and CHAPTER 2 of this guide, wind exposure category is determined by evaluation of the site characteristics that affect the building's exposure to wind from any direction.
 The evaluation considers variations in topography, vegetation and nearby structures.
-Historically, the four wind exposure categories were: A, B, C and D; for engineered structures, however, the design community has merged A and B into a single exposure under Exposure B. While the IRC still lists Exposure Category A in the definition section (IRC Section 202), it is not used elsewhere in the code.
+Historically, the four wind exposure categories were: A, B, C and D; for engineered structures, however, the design community has merged A and B into a single exposure under Exposure B. The IRC has deleted Exposure Category A in the 2015 edition as well.